 What makes the Belcourt different from other independent movie theaters?

 We do a lot of things right, from the board to the leadership to the programming.
 But most importantly, it’s how hard we are on ourselves.
 We’ll have an event or special program, and as far as the audience knows, everything was perfect.
 But if there’s one thing we think we could have done better, we’re not satisfied.
-We are not content with good enough.OAuthException: (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+We are not content with good enough.OAuthException: (#10) This endpoint requires the 'manage_pages' or 'pages_read_engagement' permission or the 'Page Public Content Access' feature.
 Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.